-In the first quarter of 2006, our effective exchange rate was €1 for \$1.20, which reflects current exchange rate levels and the impact of certain hedging contracts, while in the first quarter of 2005, the effective exchange rate was €1 for \$1.30.
+€1.00.
+In the second quarter of 2006, our effective exchange rate was \$1.23 for €1.00, which reflected actual exchange rate levels and the impact of hedging contracts that matured in that period, while in the second quarter of 2005 the effective exchange rate was \$1.30 for €1.00 and in the first quarter of 2006 the effective exchange rate was \$1.20 for €1.00.
 For a more detailed discussion of our hedging arrangements and the impact of fluctuations in exchange rates; see "Impact of Changes in Exchange Rates" below.

-Our gross margin for the first quarter of 2006 improved to 35.4%, compared to the 32.9% gross margin in the first quarter of 2005.
-The higher gross margin was mainly generated by the combined favorable impact of increased sales volumes, the strengthening of the U.S. dollar exchange rate against the other major international currencies, the improved product mix and manufacturing efficiencies that more than offset the decline in selling prices.
+Our gross margin for the first half of 2006 improved to 35.4%, compared to the 32.9% gross margin in the first half of 2005.
+The higher gross margin was mainly generated by the combined favorable impact of increased sales volumes, improved manufacturing efficiencies, a more favorable product mix as well as the strengthening of the U.S. dollar exchange rate against the other major international currencies, which exceeded the negative impact of the declining selling prices.
+On a year-over-year basis, our gross margin experienced a similar trend improving from the 33.0% of the second quarter of 2005.